omrir7/CRELAT/README.md

 2. **Install Dependencies:** Navigate to the project directory and install the required dependencies by running `pip install -r requirements.txt`.

-3. **Run the Tool:** Launch the tool by running `python analyze_book.py --book <path-to-book-file>` in your terminal.
+3. **Run the Tool:** Launch the tool by running `python src/RunCRELAT_Book.py --book <path-to-book-file> --ent <path-to-entities-file>` in your terminal.
 Follow the on-screen instructions to choose the book and set analysis options.

 4. **Explore Results:** Once the analysis is complete, explore the generated graphs and character profiles in the `output` directory.